 A back translation will never be 100% identical to the source text.
 Rather it helps to identify any missing words, mistranslations or ambiguities that occur due to language nuances.
 It is worth noting that some review boards and ethics committees advocate using two separate back translations.

 The back translation is compared to the initial source to ensure consistency of core meaning.
-If major differences are highlighted, edits and adjustments are made to reconcile the final translation.
+Edits and adjustments are made to reconcile the final translation if major differences are highlighted.

-Performing back translations can be time consuming and expensive so caution is advised.
+Performing back translations can be time-consuming and expensive, so caution is advised.
 But when used in the right context for the right content, they are a compelling verification mechanism well worth the investment.
-Having one LSP perform everything - forward translation, back translation and reconciliation – is also recommended.
-If a separate vendor does the back translation for example, discrepancies can be harder to harmonise.
+Having one LSP perform everything - forward translation, back translation, and reconciliation – is also recommended.
+For example, if a separate vendor does the back translation, discrepancies can be harder to harmonize.

-Finally, many pharmaceutical, medical device and CRO clients request that LSP will provide a certificate of translation to comply with specific process requirements or simply for extra peace of mind.
+Finally, many pharmaceuticals, medical devices, and CRO clients request that LSP provide a translation certificate to comply with specific process requirements or simply for extra peace of mind.

-Your LSP should stand behind all of its translators work and proudly provide a signed certificate (in hard or electronic format) which verifies that the translation is true, accurate, complete, correct and performed to the best of the translator’s ability and expertise.
+Your LSP should stand behind all of its translator's work and proudly provide a signed certificate (in hard or electronic format) that verifies that the translation is true, accurate, complete, correct, and performed to the best of the translator’s ability and expertise.